 Certainly, you can drink half a cup on an empty stomach.
 Prefer to drink it with a meal rich in fiber and protein, though.
 It helps digest food and manage appetite.

 You can also use it as a base for smoothies or mix it into salad dressings for a tangy twist.

 Adding raw grapefruit to your favorite fruit salad supports a good night’s sleep and weight loss.
 In fact, a fruit salad for dinner helps you sleep better at night.

 What’s the best beverage to drink before bed?

 The best beverage to drink before bed is chamomile tea.
-It’s packed with antioxidants, relieves stress or anxiety, and helps sleep better at night.
-You can add lemon juice to your chamomile tea to further boost your vitamin C and total antioxidant intake.
+It’s packed with antioxidants, relieves stress and anxiety, and helps sleep better at night.
+You can add lemon juice to your chamomile tea to boost your vitamin C intake.